mirfanmcs/product-service/README.md

 This application uses following features / services in the Pivotal Cloud Foundry:

 ### Spring Cloud Connectors
-This application uses Spring Cloud Connectors to discover service binded services and connectivity to the MySql or RabbitMQ when services are binded in Cloud Foundry.
+This application uses Spring Cloud Connectors to discover binded services and connectivity to the MySql or RabbitMQ when services are binded in Cloud Foundry.

 ### Database
 This application uses the in-memory h2 database if MySql service is not binded and uses the MySql if service is binded in Cloud Foundry.